 2. Fill Out the Online Application

-First things first though, join this Facebook group: UK Spouse Settlement Visa.
-It is a literal godsend full of wonderful members and support.
-I am on this and will continue to stay on it, but there are also so many other amazing and knowledgeable people to help you throughout.
-I really wish I had found this group before I started my UK spouse settlement visa process.
+First things first though, join either of both of these Facebook groups: UK Spouse Settlement Visa, UK Spouse visa for USA Citizens.
+They are a literal godsend full of wonderful members and support throughout the UK spouse visa process.
+I am on both of these and will continue to stay on them, but there are also so many other amazing and knowledgeable people to help you throughout.
+I really wish I had found these groups before I started my UK spouse settlement visa process.
 Now on to the application.
 The application for the UK spouse settlement visa can be completed online.
 However, please note that you CANNOT make corrections to it after it has been submitted so triple check everything very thoroughly.
 I have personally included a signed and dated correction note in my application, but I would not use this method unless absolutely necessary as the first thing immigration officers check when they deny visas is whether or not they’ve been given a properly completed application form.
 So make sure EVERYTHING is correct and there aren’t any clerical errors before submitting your online application for the UK spouse settlement visa.
 Other Things to Know:

 - Do NOT go further than simply filling in the UK spouse settlement visa application form online.
 Do NOT make an appointment with biometrics until you reach Step 6!!!!
 Otherwise you will give yourself an unwanted (and sometimes impossible) deadline!!!!